Young Asian person holding arms above head

 Sanya's Story: Having my voice heard has been powerful for me

 Sanya became homeless at 18 after a bereavement triggered a family breakdown.
 She lived with relatives for a short period before presenting as homeless to her local council and eventually being referred to Centrepoint where she has received holistic support in a number of areas.
+Three years later, she is in her own home and recently graduated with a first class honours.

 Family tragedy